-Drink More Water.
-Here’s Why
+Drink More Water: Here’s Why

-Q. Why does my doctor want me to drink so much water?
+Question: Why does my doctor want me to drink so much water?

-A. Water, the most abundant substance in the body, is an essential component of all tissues.
-Everyone loses about 68 ounces of water a day, mostly through perspiration and urination.
+Answer: Water, the most abundant substance in the body, is an essential component of all tissues.
+Our body loses water each day, mostly through perspiration and urination.
 This water must be replaced to prevent excessive fluid loss, which can lead to dehydration.

 Thirst indicates that you should drink.
 Because the sensation dissipates long before all water is replaced, however, it’s not a reliable indicator of the need for water especially in older people, who tend to have a reduced sense of thirst.